 St. Mary’s Law is committed to the success of every one of its law students.
 Thus, the St. Mary’s Office of Law Success ensures that each student has the skills to succeed in law school and in practice.
 The Office of Law Success accomplishes this through an innovative curriculum that spans students’ entire legal education.

 Further, the Law Success Program conducts assessments of student performance so that students and faculty can then focus on the skills each student must work most to develop to find success.
-Students at any stage of this timeline are welcome to stop by and visit the Law Success faculty to discuss academic issues or to improve their skills, for and on various areas of law study, or simply to chat with their assigned Law Success Instructor.
+Students at any stage of this process are welcome to stop by and visit the Law Success faculty to discuss academic issues or to improve their skills, for and on various areas of law study, or simply to chat with their assigned Law Success Instructor.
 Read more about the origin and goals of the Law Success Program, nationally unmatched in size and scope.

 Incoming Law Student Orientation